yashslakhtariya/reaDYP/README.md

 ## Overview

-**ReaDYP is a cross-platform book-recommendation system helping users to get ebook reading recommendations.** The application is built with the power of latest technologies like angular, nodejs, mongodb to make the inter-communication more stable and reliable.
+ReaDYP is a cross-platform book-recommendation system helping users to get ebook reading recommendations.The application is built with the power of latest technologies like angular, nodejs, mongodb to make the inter-communication more stable and reliable.
 Along with it, powerful containerisation technology using docker here makes ReaDYP platform independent.

 ## Features
 - User Friendly UI